DoctorDroid/SQL-databases/module1-introduction-to-sql/README.md

 Use `sqlite3` to load and write queries to explore the data, and answer the following questions:

 - How many total Characters are there?
+302
 - How many of each specific subclass?
+       CLERIC - 75
+       FIGHTER - 68
+       MAGE - 108
+       NECROMANCER - 11
+       THIEF - 51
 - How many total Items?
+174 DISTINCT ITEMS, 898 TOTAL INVENTORY ITEMS
 - How many of the Items are weapons?
-How many are not?
+36 How many are not?
+137
 - How many Items does each character have?
-(Return first 20 rows)
+1-5 (Return first 20 rows)
 - How many Weapons does each character have?
-(Return first 20 rows)
+0-2 (Return first 20 rows)
 - On average, how many Items does each Character have?
 - On average, how many Weapons does each character have?